InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

 but their primary purpose is to advance the Aeonic Great Work:
 - The Elemental Rites
 - The Ceremony of Seven Seals
+- The Ultimate Right
+- Summoning a Familiar
 - Communion with the Mirror Self

+By the time you unlock the ability to perform these rites and ceremonies, you will have meditated for countless hours.
+These rituals break up the monotony of your intensive meditation regimen and reward your efforts with interesting new experiences.

+In fact, a plethura of [sorceries](http://www.firedocs.com/remoteviewing/answers/crvmanual/CRVManual_FiredocsRV.pdf) are now at your fingertips, though exploring them is neither canonical nor necessary, as they can distract from the Great Work: by now, you have the proof you need to continue onward.

 ### The Elemental Rites
 At this level, it is possible to visit the elemental planes in the Lower Heavens.
 These must be entered through gateways to these dream worlds, which are opened by performing Dhyana Meditation while visualizing specific sigils (in this case, known as Tattvas).
+Each of these gateways can be nested to access twenty additional elemental planes.
 1. Earth
 2. Water
 3. Air
 4. Fire
 5. Spirit/Aether/Akasha

+Elemental spirits dwell here.
+Extended stay in these realms will attune you to them, granting control of the elements and allowing you to reincarnate as an elemental, though this is neither necessary nor recommended.

-### The Ceremony of the Seven Seals
+### The Ceremony of Seven Seals
-The Seven Seals can be unlocked at this level as well;
+The Seven Seals, or chakras, can be unlocked at this level as well;
 the procedure is similar to the Elemental Rites.
 1. Muladhara:    root
 2. Swadhisthana: navel